catherinezucker/dustcurve/README.md

 - model.ipynb : A jupyter notebook containing details of our statistical modeling, and the application of our analysis to simulated data
 - tutorial. ipynb: A jupyter notebook containing sample analysis on real data, and walking through the required steps to run the MCMC code yourself
 - simulated_data.h5: the required data file needed to run model.ipynb.
 Model.ipynb creates this file as part of its script, but if you download this directly, you only need to run the part of the notebook containing the MCMC code
-- pixclass.py : a class that contains our data and metadata; in our case, it holds all the stellar posterior arrays, stellar coordinates, and CO intensity information for a single pixel
+- pixclass.py : a class created to hold our data and metadata, called a PixStars object.
+In our case, it holds all the stellar posterior arrays, stellar coordinates, and CO intensity information for a single pixel
-- io.py:
+- io.py: A module that creates an instance of our class, a PixStar, and returns all the required arguments to run our parallel tempering sampler (PTSampler from the emcee class).
+It's primary function, fetch_args, accepts a filename, an array containing the lower and upper bounds of our uniform distance prior, and a desired gas-to-dust coefficient.
+- hputils.py & repackage_data.py: packages used to convert the raw data into a more MCMC-friendly format.
+These modules were used to create our